Sorbieskis/docs-as-code-demo/docs/content/components/problem-analysis.md

 ---
-title: "The Problem"
+title: "Problem Analysis"
+component_type: "unique"
 ---

 # Solving Our Core Documentation Challenges

 "Project Unidoc" was designed to solve specific, long-standing problems with the previous documentation process.
 The old workflow, while familiar, created significant inefficiencies and quality control issues.

-### Key Problems with the "Old Way"
+## Key Problems with the "Old Way"

 -   **No Single Source of Truth**